The Journey Begins

-In most schools, a gradual entry system is scheduled to try to ensure that new Kindergarten students feel comfortable and confident in their new classroom.
-Gradual entry begins with an opportunity to meet and talk with the Kindergarten teacher(s), followed by gradual periods of time that are built upon over the first days of Kindergarten.
+A gradual entry system is scheduled to try to ensure that new Kindergarten students feel comfortable and confident in their new classroom.
+Gradual entry begins with an opportunity for caregivers and children to meet and talk with the Kindergarten teacher(s), followed by gradual periods of time for the children to attend that are built upon over the first days of Kindergarten.

-Children also begin coming to school in smaller groups.
+In most schools, children also begin coming to school in smaller groups.
 This allows them to become familiar with their new school environment, classroom, school staff, and new friends.
 Children come in small groups for partial days, gradually increasing the length of time each day in the classroom.
-The first full day of Kindergarten is typically the Wednesday of the second week of school.
+The first full day of Kindergarten is the Wednesday of the second week of school.

 Where needed, the entry routine for your child may be adjusted depending on the needs of individual children.

 - Morning routines: changing shoes, hanging up their coat, beginning morning circle or soft start activities such as a ‘morning table’.